 - The plan’s beneficiary can be changed at any point, but the beneficiary must be a US Citizen or resident with a valid Social Security Number or an ITIN (Individual Taxpayer Identification Number).

 - Where are they planning on using that money?
 What colleges are they targeting?

 - Outside of a few international schools, where the 529 plans can be used, withdrawing the money to be used in other non-US schools is considered a non-qualified distribution and will incur ordinary income taxes plus a 10% tax penalty.

 I just finished writing a post on other college saving options for foreign-born kids if on H-1B visa, if they don’t have social security numbers.
 It’s worth a read.

 529 plans are one of the most powerful tools for those looking to save for college.
 If used carefully they can go along way in helping immigrant families achieve their version of the American dream.

 In future posts, we’ll discuss how to pick the right plan, how much to invest in the plan, and how to ensure, it fits into your overall investment strategy.

 If you would like to discuss the above or any other financial issue, please schedule a free consultation.

-To continue being a part of the conversation on financial issues that affect immigrants subscribe to Elgon’s blog posts by email here, sign up here.
+To continue being a part of the conversation on financial issues that affects foreign-born families whether new or long term residents subscribe to Elgon’s blog posts by email here, sign up

 Disclaimer: This article is provided for general information and illustration purposes only.
 Nothing contained in the material constitutes tax advice, a recommendation for purchase or sale of any security, investment advisory services or legal advice.
 I encourage you to consult a financial planner, accountant, and/or legal counsel for advice specific to your situation.
 Reproduction of this material is prohibited without written permission from Jane Mepham and all rights are reserved.
 Read the full disclaimer here.